 The young men that were able and fit for labor and service did repine that they should spend their time and strength to work for other men’s wives and children, without recompense.
 And for men’s wives to be commanded to do service for other men, they deemed it a kind of slavery.

 The results of this are easy to predict.
 As Ebeling explains, “Because of the disincentives and resentments that spread among the population, crops were sparse and the rationed equal shares from the collective harvest were not enough to ward off starvation and death.”
-Faced with the evidence of communal living, Bradford’s creative mind changed course, continued the fledgling American experiment, and –
+Faced with the evidence of communal living, Bradford’s creative mind changed course to continue the fledgling American experiment,

 Assigned to every family a parcel of land.
 This had a very good success; for it made all hands very industrious, so as much more corn was planted then otherwise would have been.
 The more industrious had to spare, and sell to others, so as any general want or famine hath not been amongst them since to this day.